CROFT: A scalable three-dimensional parallel Fast Fourier Transform (FFT) implementation for High Performance Clusters: Proposed Method

 \section{Proposed Method}

 CROFT is a parallel three-dimensional Fast Fourier Transform library implementation for distributed clusters.
 We have used a general algorithm which is based on pencil decomposition for data distribution.
-It is implemented using hybrid programming and is based on the strategy of overlapping compute and communication operations.
+It is implemented using MPI and is based on the strategy of overlapping compute and communication operations.
+To achieve this overlap, two threads are used where one thread is dedicated for MPI communication.
 Three-dimensional FFT is obtained by calculating 1D FFT along all the three dimensions of the input data.
-CROFT uses 1D FFT routine from FFTW3 library to calculate the FFT along each dimension.
+CROFT uses 1D FFT routine from the FFTW3 library to calculate the FFT along each dimension.